MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/app-analysis.md

 ---
 title: App analysis
-description: Analyze your app for performance issues. ms.date: 02/08/2017 ms.topic: article
+description: Learn about the App Analysis tool and view the performance guidelines and best practices that it uses to evaluate your app code. ms.date: 02/08/2017 ms.topic: article
 keywords: windows 10, uwp